dagbjorn/microcoffeeoncloud/README.md

 1. Install the AWS CLI.
 See [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 1. Create access keys for an IAM user.
-See details in the subsection below.
+See details in the following subsection.

 1. Configure the AWS CLI using `aws configure`.
-See [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+See [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for details.
 Make sure you have the access key ID and secret access key of the created IAM user at hand.
 :bulb: For region names, go to [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) and search for "EKS".
-Also, note that eu-north-1 (Stockholm) doesn't support t2.micro nodes, included in AWS Free Tier (12 months).
+Also, note that eu-north-1 (Stockholm) doesn't support t2.micro nodes, the freebies in AWS Free Tier (12 months).

 1. Install eksctl.
 See [eksctl - The official CLI for Amazon EKS](https://eksctl.io/).